wechange-eg/cosinnus-cloud/DEV-SETUP.md

 $ docker-compose exec app su www-data -s /bin/sh -c './occ config:system:set overwritewebroot --value /nextcloud'

+(make sure that the container is running)

 You should now be able to visit http://wechange-dev/nextcloud and see the login screen

 # Configure oauth2 application in cosinnus

 At the time of writing, the oauth2_provider application config interface is broken, so we have to add the data manually.
-Connect to your Postgres database, and execute:
+Connect to your WECHANGE Postgres database (not the postgres used in docker-compose; that one is used by Nextcloud), and execute:

 ```
 insert into oauth2_provider_application (client_id, client_secret, client_type, redirect_uris, authorization_grant_type, name, skip_authorization, created, updated) values ('foobar', 'barfoo', 'public', 'http://wechange-dev/nextcloud/apps/sociallogin/custom_oauth2/wechange', 'authorization-code', 'nextcloud', true, now(), now());